Writeup by Brumens, research enablement specialist, YesWeHack

 FreeMarker is a popular template engine used in Java-based applications, and is supported by a variety of frameworks, including Spring and Apache Struts.

-Our efforts to generate a suitable string in FreeMarker led to the discovery of a pretty neat function: lower_abc.
-This function converts int-based values into a string - but not in the way you might expect from functions such as chr in Python, as the documentation for lower_abc explains:
+.
+This function converts int-based values into alphabetic strings – but not in the way you might expect from functions such as chr

 ${1?lower_abc}